 The leading lady didn't like this movie, but I sure did

-The abridged version of A GOOD LITTLE DEVIL shown at the festival was greeted by the audience with sympathetic chuckles.
-I could see why Mary Pickford considered it something of an embarrassment: she was making more sophisticated films than this one at Biograph years earlier.
-Still, although it was very primitive the movie was rather sweet and Mary's own performance was nothing to be ashamed of.
+The abridged version of A Good Little Devil shown at the festival was greeted by the audience with sympathetic chuckles.
+I could see why Mary Pickford considered it something of an embarrassment: she'd been making more sophisticated films than this one at Biograph for years.
+Still, while it is quite primitive, the movie is rather sweet and Mary had nothing to be ashamed of where her own performance was concerned.
 The man in the dog outfit was a real crowd-pleaser, though we all wondered why the old lady was played by an obvious transvestite.
-In any event, even in its truncated form Edwin S. Porter's A GOOD LITTLE DEVIL is an intriguing curio for silent film buffs and kind of a hoot, besides.
+In any event, even in its truncated form Edwin S. Porter's A Good Little Devil is an intriguing curio for silent film buffs and kind of a hoot, besides.

 6 of 6 people found this review helpful.